coldnine/chat-challenge/README.md

 ### Single Message JSON Structure
 Each message contains the following:
+- ID of the message
 - Sender name
 - Message content
 - Timestamp of the message
+- List of messsage replies

 A "parent" question also contains a list of replies.